 7. Add a cozy rug

 Vinyl and linoleum floors can make classrooms feel uninviting.
 Looking for quick fix?
 Add a cozy rug to help kids relax.

-Buy it: Distressed Damask Grey Area Rug at Walmart
+Buy it: Distressed Damask Gray Area Rug at Walmart

 8. Neutralize bulletin boards

 Toss out that old bulletin board decor!
 Upgrade to neutral-color bulletin board sets.
 Look for blacks and tans; those colors are not bold enough to overwhelm others and you can incorporate them into future classroom themes.

 Buy it: White Shiplap Bulletin Board Paper at Michaels

 Learn more: Oriental Trading/Pinterest

 Eucalyptus is said to have a soothing aroma that brings a sense of relaxation to the body.
 This can calm both teacher stress and student anxiety.
 Even if you cannot bring a real eucalyptus plant into the classroom, bring on the plastic plants!
 They can still provide relaxing vibes.
 Plus check out these fun ideas for a eucalyptus-themed classroom.